 That’s why we have created this easy-to-learn guide that will help you learn how to combine these pieces of clothing effortlessly.
 And who knows – maybe a suit, shirt, and tie will become your best companions in both – formal and casual wear.
 At the very least, you won’t look like a boring politician every time you wear a suit.

-Matching a tie color to a shirt and suit
+How to match a tie color to a shirt and suit

 Combining the colors of a tie, shirt and suit is perhaps one of the most interesting and creative aspects of men’s clothing, thanks to which you can create stylish and original outfits.
-According to the classic color wheel, all of them can be divided into four main color matching groups, which differ from each other according to how high or low the color contrast is between the parts of the outfit.
+According to the classic color wheel, all of the colors can be divided into four main color matching groups, which differ from each other according to how high or low the color contrast is between the parts of the outfit.

 Monochromatic color scheme